 Today, almost 80 years later, the church has become an iconic arts venue and community space.
 Following a series of innovative installations within St Luke’s, it was reopened to the public in 2007, and has since played host to a phenomenal range of arts and cultural events, as well as community and wellbeing activities.

 The story of St Luke’s regeneration exemplifies the power of the arts to affect change; organised events onsite allow attendees to relate to this story and become aware of the ways in which art and creative expression can enrich and transform their own lives in turn.

-As a Grade 2 listed building and registered war memorial, the building also makes a tremendous contribution to Liverpool’s heritage, while standing testament to the fortitude of the city’s community, and in memory those who have lost their lives due to the effects of war.
+As a Grade 2 listed building and memorial to the casualties of war, the building also makes a tremendous contribution to Liverpool’s heritage, while standing testament to the fortitude of the city’s community, and in memory those who have lost their lives due to the effects of war.

 With its future secured, St Luke’s is set to provide meaningful opportunities for participation with the arts and culture, and a safe haven for community activities for many years to come.

 Improvements to the site, such as better facilities and accessibility, a play area for children, and a community led school’s vegetable garden will further establish St Luke’s as an engaging, family friendly and welcoming space.

 THE AERIAL BOMBARDMENT OF LIVERPOOL: